ViperTools/LuauBundle/README.md

 Enables performance mode.
 Currently this only disables tabs.

 > -w \
-Enabled watch functionality.
+Enables watch functionality.
 Watches Lua files in the working directory recursively, excluding the output file.